icefoxen/langdev-garnet/concepts.rst

    the commonly-used system provides a nice combination of power and usefulness.
-It was very tempting to employ a more powerful error handling and recovery system such as Common Lisp's conditions, but in the end that complicated the runtime too much and required more power in the execution model and compiler than I really felt comfortable with.
+It was very tempting to employ a more powerful error handling and recovery system such as Common Lisp's conditions, but that complicated the runtime too much and required more power in the execution model and compiler than I really felt comfortable with.
 I also contemplated a simpler system of simply returning error values, with some syntactic sugar to make it nicer,